-- 1. Ensure that all students, faculty, and employees experience a campus free of sexual discrimination and harassment. - 2.
-Work closely with the administration and faculty in an advisory and monitoring capacity. - 3.
-Assist in the development of policies, procedures, and guidelines that protect the rights of all members of the campus community. - 4.
+- 3. Assist in the development of policies, procedures, and guidelines that protect the rights of all members of the campus community. - 4.
 Provide training and awareness of all persons' rights as protected under Title IX.

 Who is responsible for Title IX compliance at GCC?